Atomsoldat/bibliophage/README.md

 ## Connect RPC API

 The components communicate via Connect RPC.
-To regenerate protocol buffers, trigger the `api` resource in the Tilt UI, or execute the following command:
+To regenerate the api code, trigger the `api` resource in the Tilt UI, or execute the following command:

 ```bash
 tilt trigger api